 Gene Simmons isn't much of a Destroyer as far as Los Angeles prosecutors are concerned.

-The Kisses bassist will not face charges in connection with a run-in with a couple at the Grove shopping center in L.A., in which the duo claimed that Simmons grabbed their video camera and threatened them after they innocently asked the self-proclaimed Casanova whether he believed in monogamy.
+The Kiss bassist will not face charges in connection with a run-in with a couple at the Grove shopping center in L.A., in which the duo claimed that Simmons grabbed their video camera and threatened them after they innocently asked the self-proclaimed Casanova whether he believed in monogamy.